danielvicentini/socialdistance/README.md

 * Setup Meraki Cameras: Cameras->Settings->Sense->MQTT Broker->Add MQTT Broker.
 * Use the following parameters: Eclipse Broker, Mqtt.eclipse.org, Port: 1883, Security None.
 Apply

+### Project Setup

+Every module of this project shares a common configuration file "config_shared.py".
+You will need to populate the file with the following information:

+* Admin Session: define the list of admins/facility managers <name@domain.com>.
+If there are many, use commas.
+* Admin Room: the Webex Teams Admins rooms name previously defined.
+* Webex Bot Session: insert Bot details (WebHooK URL Address, Bot Token, Bot Email and Bot Tag) previously defined.
+* Meraki Session: insert Meraki API Key Previously defined
+* Servers Session: No necessary to edit, used Local IP e ports to intercommunicate with modules.
+* BD Session: Edit User and Password created in the Influx DB system IF diferent from Default.
+Default is root.

 ## Documentation

 Pointer to reference documentation for this project.